Buffer Zone Calculations

 datetime.fromisoformat(ts_str.replace("Z", "+00:00"))

-# 2. Normalize CRS & construct geometry
+# 2. Normalize CRS & construct geometry; reject bad coordinate pairs.

 coords = raw_payload.get("coordinates")